gnarroway/mongo-driver-3/README.md

 ## Status

-mongo-driver-3 is under active development but the existing API is unlikely to break.
+mongo-driver-3 is under active development and the API may change.
 Please try it out and raise any issues you may find.

 ## Usage